 Tall Fescue performs best when it receives approximately 1 inch of water per week.
-If one or more inches of rainfall occur in a week, additional irrigation is not necessary.
+If one or more inches of rainfall occurs in a week, additional irrigation is not necessary.
 (Example: if 1/2 inch of rain occurs within a growing week, apply 1/2 inch by irrigation.)

 Do not waste water by over watering; avoid run-off and standing water for any period of time.
 (How and When to Water)